 The CDCA shall:-

-5.1. receive, validate and maintain records of Meter Technical Details (including passwords where appropriate) associated with each Metering System for each Boundary Point as received from the relevant MOA or Registrant;
+[CP1566-HK] 5.1. receive, validate and maintain records of Meter Technical Details (including passwords where appropriate) associated with each Metering System for each Boundary Point and each Systems Connection Point as received from the relevant MOA or Registrant;

 5.2. take account of any updates received from time to time from the relevant MOA or Registrant in the maintenance of records of Meter Technical Details and the use of such details;